abbosbeck/WTelegram/README.md

 # TelegramDownloader

-A small .NET 10 console app that logs into your Telegram account via [WTelegramClient](https://github.com/wiz0u/WTelegramClient) (MTProto) and downloads videos from any chat or channel you have access to.
+A small .NET 10 console app that logs into your Telegram account and downloads videos from any chat or channel you have access to.

 > ⚠️ **Personal-use tool.** It uses *your* Telegram account, not the Bot API.
 Don't use it to scrape content you don't have the right to download.